prowler-cloud/prowler/docs/index.md

         There is a development mode available, you can use the file https://github.com/prowler-cloud/prowler/blob/master/docker-compose.dev.yml to run the app in development mode.

     ???+ warning
-        Google and GitHub authentication are not available in the Prowler App Open Source version.
-If you want to use these authentication methods, you can use the [Prowler App](https://prowler.com).
+        Google and GitHub authentication is only available in [Prowler Cloud](https://prowler.com).

 === "GitHub"